Nevvman18/rs41-nfw/README.md

     * PIP
         * Beacon operation, transmitting short beep with a specified interval, which could be used as a foxhunting TX device
 * Thorough support of RS41 hardware, including GPS, radio, power circuitry, reference heating etc. ...and:
-* Support for **onboard boom sensors**, including temperature sensors (humidity sensor incoming in next releases)
+* Support for **onboard boom sensors**, including **temperature and humidity** sensors
 * Detailed in-built **debugging** features via LED status and serial messages
 * Onboard **button** allowing user to change different operation modes and parameters 'in-flight'
-* **Safety features**, including GPS watchdog and position improvement (these two improve flights in environments with interference/noise), battery voltage and temperature protection
+* **Safety features**, including GPS watchdog and position improvement (these two improve flights in environments with interference/noise), battery voltage and temperature protection, sensors defrosting
 * Support for extending hardware capabilities, including external I2C or UART sensors - including **OIF411**
 * **Power saving** features, including GPS power management (together with powersaving modes and complete disable for stationary use cases) and automatic radio adjusting
 * **User-friendly** firmware and IDE allows users to easily customimze the device operation
 * Weather station mode, supporting APRS WX reporting
 * Flight controling algorithms.
 Ability to rapidly send packets when below set altitude.
+* Calibration modes for temperature and humidity sensor on the silver boom
 * And many more - mentioned in [changelog](#firmware-changelog) and [manual](./fw/OPERATION_MANUAL.md)